• Skip to main content

 • Add vanilla extract and mix until just combined.

-• Add milk (1 tbsp at a time), while continuing to mix until you reach the desired consistency.
+• Add milk (1 tablespoon at a time), while continuing to mix until you reach the desired consistency.

 • Add a generous amount of red food coloring (about 3 deep squirts) and mix until evenly distributed.
 The frosting will mostly likely be looking like a dark shade of pink.